Quansight-Labs/ndindex/docs/indexing-guide/slices.md

      closed-closed/1-based semantics is very reasonable.

    To me, the ideal indexing system defaults to 1-based, but allows starting at any index.
-That way, if you are dealing with a use-case where 0-based indexing really does make more sense, you can easily use it.
+That way, if you are dealing with a use case where 0-based indexing really does make more sense, you can easily use it.
 Indices should also be able to start at any other number, including negative numbers (which is another reason to remove the special meaning of negative indices).
-An example of a use-case where 0-based indexing truly is more natural than 1-based indexing is polynomials.
+An example of a use case where 0-based indexing truly is more natural than 1-based indexing is polynomials.
 Say we have a polynomial <!-- --> $a_0 + a_1x + a_2x^2 + \cdots$.
 Then we can represent the coefficients
    $a_0, a_1, a_2, \ldots$ in a list `[a0, a1, a2, ...]`.
 Since a polynomial